pedroanguloumana/project_cookiecutter_template/README.md

 # true-neutral-cookiecutter
-A minimalist cookiecutter for research and data science projects
+A modified minimalist cookiecutter for research and data science projects.

+Based on the template by patrickmineault

-Run via `cookiecutter gh:patrickmineault/true-neutral-cookiecutter`
+Run via `cookiecutter gh:pedroanguloumana/project_cookiecutter_template`